Fallow Deer (Dama dama) Farming in Tasmania

 The regulations were developed through significant consultation involving direct mail, information to deer farmers, personal discussions with individual farmers and members of the Tasmanian Deer Farmers Council.

 The first Tasmanian Wild Fallow Deer Management Plan was released on 27 February 2022.
-The Plan sets out the Government’s policy positions on deer management over the next five years.
-The Plan recognises abundance and geographic distribution of wild fallow deer are increasing along with the impact the species is having on agriculture, forestry, natural values and urban amenity.
+The Plan sets out the Government’s policy positions on deer management until 2027 The Plan recognises abundance and geographic distribution of wild fallow deer are increasing along with the impact the species is having on agriculture, forestry, natural values and urban amenity.
+The Plan is being implemented through a range of initiatives based on the aims of management in each of three Deer Management Zones.
+The zones are shown on the LISTmap.

-How do the new deer farming regulations fit into the Wild Fallow Deer Management Plan?
+Q. How do the deer farming regulations fit into the Wild Fallow Deer Management Plan?

 Under the Regulations farmed fallow deer are regarded as those deer farmed for both commercial (meat and antler products) and non commercial (hobby farms) purposes.